DUX4: Structure

 DUX4 protein is 424 amino acids long.
 Two homeodomains are situated at the N-terminus.
 A transcription-activating domain (TAD) and p300-binding domain are situated at the C-terminus.
 The TAD encompasses a potential nine amino acid TAD (9aaTAD).

 The two homeodomains and TAD have well-defined tertiary structures.
 The region between the second homeodomain and TAD is predicted to be disordered.

 DUX4 transcripts can be spliced to produce either DUX4-S (short) or DUX4-FL (full length) mRNAs.
 DUX4-FL mRNA encodes for the entire DUX4 protein.
 DUX4-S mRNA encodes for a partial DUX4 protein, which lacks the transcription-activating domain.

 Function

 The DUX4 protein is a transcriptional activator of many genes, one example being paired-like homeodomain transcription factor 1 (PITX1).
 It likely stimulates zygotic genome activation.

 The two homeodomains allow DUX4 protein to bind to DNA.
 The C-terminal domain is involved in target gene activation.

 DUX is normally expressed in the testes, thymus, and cleavage-stage embryos.

 Clinical significance

 Inappropriate expression of DUX4 in muscle cells is the cause of facioscapulohumeral muscular dystrophy (FSHD).

 Overexpression of DUX4 due to translocations can cause B-cell leukemia.
 A translocation that merges DUX4 with CIC can cause an aggressive type of sarcoma.

+In common biomedical model organisms, rhesus macaques and crab-eating macaques, the D4Z4 array syntenic to the human Chr4 array is different from its human counterpart.
+In macaques, all copies are towards the centromeric end, with the most centromeric copy potentially being the one that expresses.
+In macaques, in between DUX4 copies, there is a NUMT sequence.
+The NUMT sequence changed the methylation landscape, making this hypermethylated region fragmental.

+Development of drugs

+The "antisense oligonucleotide conjugate" delpacibart braxlosiran (aka Del-brax) aimed at suppressing expression of DUX4 was under development by Avidity Biosciences, which was continued by Novartis after their acquisition of Avidity in 2025.